Introduction

 - Finally, at Qadim the Peerless three kiters are required for the Pylons.

-Well, do you meet the requirements?
-Is this the encounter you want to do?
-Do you have the build or class they are looking for?
-If yes, then join it!
-Normally the commander of the squad will immediately ask you to state the role you are filling and to “ping” your LI, LD or KP.
-As previously said, faking your experience will probably lead to an embarrassing moment after the first pull of the boss.
-So best not to do it.
+First, ask yourself: do you meet the requirements?
+Is this the encounter you want to take on?
+Do you have the right build or class for the role?
+If the answer is yes, go ahead and join the squad!
+Typically, the squad commander will ask you to confirm the role you’re filling and to 'ping' your LI or KP.

-If this all still seems terribly scary, the best way to get into raiding will be through training groups.
-Both EU and NA have a large variety of training groups that will help you start your journey through raids!
+If all of this still feels overwhelming, the best way to start raiding is by joining training groups.
+Both EU and NA regions have a wide variety of training groups designed to help you begin your raiding journey!